gordon-derek/gs-inventory/README.md

 file for data to be inspected.

 ## Build and Run Instructions
+Pre-cloning assumptions:
-This assumes you already have docker installed
+* You have docker installed
+* You have JRE 17

 After cloning this repo:
 * Start Dependency (Axon Server Eventstore)